jamesthesnake/jamesthesnake.github.io/_posts/2023-06-26-factorial-math.md

 Let z = n + 1/2 so that the left side is (2n)!.
 On the right side, Γ(z + 1/2) = n! and Γ(z) is not too different from n!.
 The rest of the right side is 22n/√π.

-So our observation that b(n) is nearly linear gave us a hint of Gauss’s multiplication formula.
+So our observation that <i>b(n)</i> is nearly linear gave us a hint of Gauss’s multiplication formula.

 [1] Numerically you would probably evaluate this function by calling a routine that computes log Γ(n + 1) directly without computing Γ(n + 1) first.
 This avoids overflow for large n.

 This is why mathematical libraries will have not only gamma functions but also loggamma functions.
-The latter seems redundant, but it’s not.
+The latter seems redundant, but it’s not (math library functions are rarely redunant).